Skip to main contentAccessibility Statement

 • Park Avenue South

-Following strong opposition from local residents and businesses to an original proposal to convert Billing Road into a one-way road, we have worked with the Department for Transport to revise the proposal and instead develop an alternative that encourages walking and cycling.
+Following strong opposition from local residents and businesses to an original proposal to convert Billing Road into a one-way road, we have worked with the Department for Transport to revise the proposal.

 The Abington Area Active Travel Scheme now seeks to improve: